-Lola Kirke: ‘Taylor Swift May As Well Voted For Donald Trump’
+Lola Kirke: Taylor Swift ‘May As Well Have Voted For Trump’

 “You can imbue everything you’re doing with meaning.
 I believe that life is meaningful and I believe there are things that are important that are not getting the attention they deserve,” she concluded.

-Lola’s statements come after Lena Dunham defended Taylor Swift for staying quite on politics on social media.
+Lola’s statements come after Lena Dunham defended Taylor Swift for staying quiet on politics on social media.
 In an explicit rant published inside the pages of Rolling Stone, Dunham said Swift needs to stay quiet for the sake of her privacy.
 While Dunham has been vocal against President Trump and for Hillary Clinton, Swift was blamed for Trump’s win.
-Swift only shared a photo of her in line on Election Day, and tweeted about, but didn’t participate in, the Women’s March taking place across the country on Jan.
+Swift only shared a photo of her in line with Election Day, and tweeted about but didn’t participate in the Women’s March taking place across the country on Jan.
 21.

 “I just think everyone has to do it their own way.
 When I was lesser known, I was like, ‘Who could not share their opinion?’
 Then I found out that when you talk about politics, people straight up tweet you the floor plan of your house and say they’re coming to your house.
 You have to f***ing watch it because people are nuts.”